o3de/o3de.org/content/docs/atom-guide/look-dev/materials/wrinkle-masks.md

 ## Mask Blending
 It is possible for multiple overlapping morph targets to be active at once.
 In this case, the contribution of each mask will be summed.

-As an example, let's say that for the left_eyebrow_raised morph target, the portion of the forehead directly above the left eyebrow is fully wrinkled using wrinkle layer 1.
+As an example, let's say that for the left_eyebrow_raised morph target, the portion of the forehead directly above the left eyebrow is fully wrinkled using the first wrinkle layer.
 This means that portion of the mask will be bright red, indicating that the first wrinkle layer should be used for the normal.
 For the portion of the mask that covers the center of the forehead, the mask might be a darker, mid-range red that indicates that the middle of the forehead is only halfway to fully wrinkled when the left eyebrow is raised.

 The right_eybrow_raised mask might be a mirror or nearly-mirror image of the left mask, with the center of the forehead also halfway wrinkled.
 But if both the left eyebrow and right eyebrow are fully raised at the same time, the overlapping values in the center of the forehead from the two masks will be added together, resulting in the center of the forehead being fully wrinkled using the first wrinkle layer.